ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 }
 ```

 That portion that says, `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` is the NodeID, the entire thing.
-We is going to need this id in the later section when calling [addValidator](#add-a-validator).
+This is going to be needed in a later section when calling [addValidator](#add-a-validator).

 :::info